Okefenokee Technical College 2013-2014 Catalog

 e.
 Failure to Comply: Failure to comply with directions of technical college officials and/or failure to identify oneself to these persons when requested to do so.

-Dress should be neat and clean and reflect what is normally worn in the occupation for which you are being trained.
+a.
+Personal Appearance - Dress should be neat and clean and reflect what is normally worn in the occupation for which you are being trained.
 Certain programs have program specific dress codes.
 Clothing should conform to commonly accepted standards of modesty and privacy.

 3. Use of Technical College Property